-You’ll take the Matrouh microbus from Masha’al in El-Haram, and after that you’ll take another microbus from Matrouh to Siwa.
-This trip takes around 9 hours, 1 hour less than the bus, but the bus is more comfortable.
+You can only get to Siwa by microbus if you’re taking off from Alexandria; [un]fortunately, this isn’t an option for Cairenes unless you know someone local who can set up a private microbus ride for you.
+From Alexandria, you’ll take the Matrouh microbus from Masha’al in El-Haram, and after that you’ll take another microbus from Matrouh to Siwa.
+This trip takes around nine hours – one hour less than the bus ride – but the bus is more comfortable.

 This seven-hour road trip is not for the faint of heart, and we suggest having a second driver to alternate with along the way.
-Good old Google has the exact directions, but we suggest you download the offline version because the last three hours of your route between Siwa to Matrouh doesn’t have any cellular reception or facilities.
-That final 300 KM stretch of road is also rather damaged, so plan to drive through that stretch during daylight hours.
+Good old Google has the exact directions, but we suggest you download the offline version because the last three hours of your route between Matrouh to Siwa don’t have any cellular reception or facilities.
+That final 300 KM stretch of road is also rather bumpy and broken, so plan to drive through that stretch during daylight hours.
 The last gas station on your route is at the entrance to Marsa Matrouh, so make sure you’re fueled up.

 Alternatively, you can take El-Daba’a Road, which starts in the 6th of October.